Security part 1 - Email sign-in

 Protect your email account

-Option 1: Two-step verification accounts
+Option 1: Two-step verification

-This is a key feature of the accounts below.
+Two-step verification is a key feature of the accounts below.
 If your email account is not listed here, please skip down to option 2 instead.

 - iCloud Mail / Apple account